Creole cuisine

 Creole cuisine is found in different regions of the world that were previously European colonies.
-Creole food can be found in Louisiana (USA), Cuba, Brazil, Peru, the French Antilles, La Reunion (France), Jamaica, Annobón (Equatorial Guinea), Sierra Leone, Liberia, Cape Verde, Dominican Republic, etc. In each region, Creole cuisine has been adapting to local products (so there is no "single" Creole cuisine), however, they share certain features in common:
+Creole food can be found in Louisiana (United States), Cuba, Brazil, Peru, the French Antilles, French Guiana, Réunion (France), Mauritius, Jamaica and the Dominican Republic (Caribbean), Mexico, Annobón (Equatorial Guinea), Sierra Leone, Liberia, Cape Verde, and others.
+In each region, Creole cuisine has adapted to local products (so there is no "single" Creole cuisine); however, they share certain features in common: